LAST FEW DAYS to complete community survey

 Send you views now – CLICK HERE

 The Penicuik Community Alliance is applying to Keep Scotland Beautiful to get a grant from the Scottish Government’s community Climate Challenge Fund, for a 2-year project.
-This is an exciting opportunity for Penicuik.
-We have got through to the second round.

 You don’t have to sign up to anything.
 The project is for community wide benefit and if successful in getting the funding it will be open to anyone if they wish to get involved in whatever way they feel they can.
 Or they can just take confidence in knowing that the community is acting.